AquaSounds/Askomp/README.md

 # Askomp

-Askomp is an asymmetrical compressor.
+Askomp is an **asymmetrical** compressor.
-It will compress the positive signal (above 0) and negative signal (below 0) separately.
+It will compress the positive signal (above zero) and negative signal (below zero) separately.
-Using this plugin can make your audio kept in center, and naturally gain the max loudness.
+Using this plugin can make your audio kept in center, and naturally gain high perceived loudness.

+Also you can disable the link of positive threshold and negative threshold and you will hear harmonics added to your audio.
+This is because the positive signal and negative signal are compressed at different threshold.
+As odd function is origin-symmetric and compress asymmetrically will destroy the signal symmetry.
+As a result the even harmonics will be added to the signal, which makes its tone more tube-style.
+This sounds very similar to asymmetric distortion, but more smooth and natural.

+Askomp uses FFCompressor with 3dB knee and 0 link of left and right channel.
+This is fixed and not editable.

 ## Install